Romans 8:29

 Conclusion

 I feel as if history can help provide some context and understanding on this topic.
 While I get that the early church wasn’t perfect (especially into the middle ages), it’s nearly impossible for me to believe that every church father, from disciples of the apostles themselves, to Cyril of Jerusalem (386AD) somehow missed the fundamental doctrine of free will, and then over 300 years after the New Testament (for context, it’s been 250 years since the signing of the Declaration of Independence), the real truth was revealed by a man who was clearly swinging a pendulum to counter a heresy at the time, and whose background was steeped in pagan determinism.
-And even Augustine couldn’t allow himself to go as far as to say that God predestines both Heaven and Hell — that concept would be left to a man born 1500 years later.
+And even Augustine couldn’t allow himself to go as far as to say that God predestines both Heaven and Hell — that concept would be left to a man born more than a century later (John Calvin).

 While the early church fathers aren’t scripture or the final authority, it’s strange to me that in the 21st century we find ourselves quibbling over correct Greek translations of scriptures to prove or disprove the theology of a man who was separated from the source by more than a millennia (Calvin wrote Institutes of the Christian Religion, in 1536).
 We would be remiss to ignore the opinions of those who were immersed in the same culture and spoke the same language as Paul and the disciples, and who perceived and translated those original texts at the time.
 The fact that they all agreed seems very credible, and their consensus could not be more clear: mankind has always had the free will to choose God, and our salvation was never predestined.